agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 }
 ```

-We create the concept of a `Delta` or change of a square and where that change occurred.
-We also record all of these changes in a `Tape` type that has a simple index that acts as our iterator for where we are in this playback.
+We create the concept of a `Delta`, or change, of a square and where that change occurred.
+We also record all of these changes in a `Tape`; it has a simple index that acts as our iterator for where we are in this playback.
 A burst is helpful if we want to tell the frame render code to update multiple `Delta` locations before the next frame.

-Now, we update the maze object by placing the core structure of the maze in a `Blueprint` and add a `Tape` type for both the builders and solvers.
+Now, we update the maze object by placing the core structure of the maze in a `Blueprint` and adding a `Tape` type for both the builders and solvers.

 ```rust
 #[derive(Debug, Clone, Default)]